GaryHopeMS/MSBuildLab330/Lab Script.md

 9. Open the **Services/ChatService.cs** file.

-10. Locate the **GetChatCompletionAsync()** and replace that old code that did very little this new code
+10. Locate the **GetChatCompletionAsync** and replace the old code (that did very little), with this new code
 ```csharp
 // code to be replaced